 A greener St Helier is a stronger St Helier.

-St Helier should be a place where people can breathe, pause and enjoy their surroundings — not just pass through.
+St Helier should be a place where people can breathe, pause and enjoy their surroundings and not just pass through.

 Cleaner, greener streets are not just about appearance.
 They improve mental health, support biodiversity, reduce pollution and create a stronger sense of pride in our community.